astropy/SPISEA/docs/add_atmo_models.rst

 ========================================
 Adding Atmosphere Models
 ========================================
-Stellar atmosphere grids are implemented in SPISEA using STSci's `pysynphot <https://pysynphot.readthedocs.io/en/latest/index.html>`_ and CDBS infrastructure.
+Stellar atmosphere grids are implemented in SPISEA using STSci's `stsynphot <https://stsynphot.readthedocs.io/>`_ / `synphot <https://synphot.readthedocs.io/>`_ stack and CDBS infrastructure.
 Adding a new atmosphere grid involves saving the models in a new sub-directory under your ``PYSYN_CDBS`` directory and creating a new function in ``atmospheres.py`` to access those files.